Pi4J/pi4j.github.io/content/blog/2025/20251013-io-checkers.md

 ---

 For some of the IO types (PWM, SPI,...), additional configurations are required.
-These are documented in [I/O Types](/documentation/io-types/), but still, sometimes it's hard to remember what's required, or difficult to validate.
+These are documented in [I/O Types](/documentation/io-types/), but still, sometimes it's hard to remember what's required or difficult to validate.
 For that reason, an IO Checker tool has been created.
 It's part of the [Pi4J OS repository](https://github.com/Pi4J/pi4j-os/tree/main/iochecks) and can be executed directly from the GitHub file with JBang.
-This means it's very easo to use, but also to extend if other checks reveal to be helpful.
+This means it's very easy to use, but also to extend if other checks reveal to be helpful.

 To run the tool for all IO types, use:
 ```shell